 FEMA is designated as the Department of Homeland Security's lead agency for managing the nation's Continuity Program.
-To support this role, FEMA provides direction and guidance to assist in developing capabilities for continuing the federal, state, territorial, tribal, andl local government jurisdictions and private sector organizations' essential functions across a broad spectrum of emergencies.
+To support this role, FEMA provides direction and guidance to assist in developing capabilities for continuing the federal, state, local, tribal and territorial government jurisdictions and private sector organizations' essential functions across a broad spectrum of emergencies.
 FEMA's National Continuity Programs (NCP) leads this effort for the nation.

 Elements of Viable Continuity Capability

 The Continuity Plan is the roadmap for the implementation and management of the Continuity Program.
 NSPD-51/HSPD-20, the NCPIP, Federal Continuity Directive 1, and Continuity Guidance Circular 1 outline the following overarching continuity requirements for agencies and organizations.

 Essential Functions – a subset of government and other organizational functions that are determined to be critical activities used to identify supporting tasks and resources that must be included in the agency’s and organization’s continuity planning process.

 Orders of Succession – identified Orders of Succession are an essential part of a continuity program to ensure that personnel know who assumes the authority and responsibility if that leadership is incapacitated or becomes otherwise unavailable during a continuity situation.